UmarEhtisham/AuditFlow-Chat/README.md

 Send text messages to the configured WhatsApp number with your audit queries:

 ```
-"Show me all transactions above $10,000 in the general ledger"
+"Show me all transactions above PKR 10,000 in the general ledger"
-"Summarize the trial balance for Q4 2024"
+"Summarize the trial balance for 2024"
 "Find all entries related to account 1200"
 ```